 What Is The Definition Of Professional Negligence?

 The most common definition used for negligence is “failure to act, or conduct which breaches a duty of care”.
-Professional negligence arises if someone who professes to have a specific skill, for example a teacher, vet, solicitor, accountant or doctor fails to offer appropriate advice or to exhibit appropriate duty of care.
+Professional negligence arises if someone who professes to have a specific skill, for example, a teacher, vet, solicitor, accountant or doctor fails to offer appropriate advice or to exhibit appropriate duty of care.
 When you visit a specialist to take specific advice, when that advice is given, the professional owes a duty of care in its provision.
 There are, however, limits in the form of exclusions in that duty of care depending on the type of advice that is given.
-For example, if an accountant has agreed to offer advice on a specific element of the tax affairs of a company it may not accept duty of care for other areas of the business’ tax affairs.
+For example, if an accountant has agreed to offer advice on a specific element of the tax affairs of a company it may not accept the duty of care for other areas of the business’ tax affairs.

 There are, therefore, a number of elements which must be proven in order to be able to claim compensation for professional negligence including:

 - The action, or lack of it, must be below that standard which would be expected from any competent equivalent person

 - The breach of duty must result in a loss of some form, whether financial or physical damage to property or persons

 Am I Able To Make A Claim For Professional Negligence?